gvwilson/sensibleadventures/nardica/nardica.md

 the galley's little table could fold up to make room for everyone, it wouldn't be a problem, they'd done it plenty of times before.

 Iffy bit her lip at that.
-She could barely remember the last time Aunt Naggie had invited someone onboard for tea.
+She remembered the last time Aunt Naggie had invited someone onboard for tea.
 Uncle Jack had glowered from start to finish, blinking one eye every few minutes to check the time and muttering about all the chores that needed doing.